hlgranite/hlgranite.github.io/granite.md

 categories: granite
 ---

-We offer several granite types.
+We offer several types of granite.

 1. \#603
 ---